pbrochart/oaunofficial/README.md

 Revision 319: Add missing commit and some bug fixes from ioquake3.
 Revision 320: Fix hit accuracy stats for lg/sg and predicting entity origin on rotating mover from ioquake3.
+Revision 321: Add pmove_accurate (disabled by default):
+It's an alternative to pmove_fixed which had drawbacks (choppy movement).
+Setting this to 125 will make all players jump as high and far as if they had 125 fps even when their actual fps is lower or unstable (but require more bandwidth).
+It's frame-rate independent physics and be fair for everyone.
+BoxOnPlaneSide rewrite from ioquake3 (by Diego de Estrada).